-If you can only visit one of these nine locations, make it this one because both the water and the steam are the color of blood.
+If you can only visit one of these nine locations, make it this one because the water and the steam are blood-colored.
 To take advantage of the antiseptic nature of the water, you can pick up a mud paste while there too.

 See Related: Best Pink Lakes in the World

 9. Golden Dragon Hell